-Volvo has invested heavily in the development of autonomous trucks, and has experimented with different solutions and formats in recent years: the most recent, Vera, is already used to transport goods in the port terminal area of Gothenburg, Sweden.
+Volvo has invested heavily in the development of autonomous trucks, and has experimented with different solutions and formats in recent years: the most recent, Vera, is already used for the transport of goods in the port terminal area of Gothenburg, Sweden.

-Unlike previous developments, the aesthetic changes in Vera are evident: the different attitude of the vehicle "finally" had reason to need to give it a shape similar to the current one.
+Unlike previous developments, the aesthetic changes in Vera are evident: the different attitude of the vehicle has "finally" overcome the need to give it a shape similar to the current one.
 In other words, no passenger, no passenger cabin: simple.

 Ithe resulting look is rather slender although muscular: Vera looks like a sports car of those that raced at Le Mans.
 The use will be extended, Volvo says, in ferry logistics, and these autonomous vehicles will travel a precise route to transport short-haul containers in a continuous flow.

 It is a smart choice, because it allows the immediate use of ready-made technologies: while the traffic of modern cities still represents a stumbling block for the complete adaptation of these vehicles, the limited areas and relatively little traffic (especially with few sudden obstacles and few unknowns, I add) they are ideal.
 I am also thinking of hospitals, industrial parks, scientific campuses, etc.